Pontiac Bandit: Critical reviews

-"Pontiac Bandit" received positive reviews from critics.
+"Pontiac Bandit" received mostly positive reviews from critics.
 Roth Cornet of IGN gave the episode a "great" 8.8 out of 10 and wrote, "Brooklyn Nine-Nine returned with an episode that was firing on all cylinders.
 The show has truly hit its stride as it heads into the second half of its freshman season."

 Molly Eichel of The A.V.
-Club gave the episode an "B+" grade and wrote, "Brooklyn Nine-Nine returns from its winter hiatus with the sheen of its Golden Globe nominations.
+Club gave the episode a "B+" grade and wrote, "Brooklyn Nine-Nine returns from its winter hiatus with the sheen of its Golden Globe nominations.
 The show itself got a best comedy/musical nod, and Andy Samberg can now forever be known as 'Golden Globe nominee' in the best comedic actor category.
 Even as someone with genuine affection for the show, I saw the noms and thought, 'Really?'
 I fully believe in the bull-shittiness of awards in general, but the recognition for Brooklyn Nine-Nine was still a surprise."